top of page

 Submitted Scientific Research Reports

-1. Rosenberger, D., Cooremans, Y., Witzig, J., & S. Clark.
+2. Rosenberger, Derek, Yolanda Cooremans, Joel Witzig, & Stephanie Clark.
 2023.
 Surveys of bees and butterflies at Midewin National Tallgrass Prairie in 2023 with special focus on bumble bees of conservation concern.
 Report submitted to USDA Forest Service.
 Midewin National Tallgrass Prairie, Wilmington, IL

-2. Rosenberger, D. & Bethany Johnson.
+3. Rosenberger, Derek & Bethany Johnson.
 2022.
 The use of savannas by bees at Kankakee Sands with special focus on Bombus pensylvanicus.
 Report submitted to The Illinois Nature Conservancy, Hopkins Park, IL

-3. Rosenberger, D., Christopherson, Rachel., & Seth Witham.
+4. Rosenberger, Derek, Christopherson, Rachel., & Seth Witham.
 2022.
 Surveys of bees at Midewin National Tallgrass Prairie with special focus on bumble bees of conservation concern.
 Report submitted to USDA Forest Service.
 Midewin National Tallgrass Prairie, Wilmington, IL.

-7. Rosenberger, Derek & Tanner Senti 2020.
+8. Rosenberger, Derek & Tanner Senti.
+2020.
 Bark beetle surveys completed at Kankakee Sands Preserve Hopkins Park, IL in 2019.
 2019 Science Report: The Nature Conservancy of Illinois.

-10. Conforti, McKenna & Rosenberger, Derek.
+11. Conforti, McKenna & Derek Rosenberger.
 Feb.
 2018.
 Bumble bee (Bombus spp.) community dynamics in cattle pasture and restored tallgrass prairie at Midewin National Tallgrass Prairie.
 Report submitted to USDA Forest Service.
 Midewin National Tallgrass Prairie, Wilmington, IL.

 Presentations